omrihar/omrihar.github.io/_drafts/delanda-intensive-science-and-virtual-philosophy.md

 # Setting the scene

 DeLanda starts by stating that Deleuze is a realist.
-What this means is that Deleuze believes (or assumes) that there is a material world outside his own perception of the world and that therefore one has to explain what this outside world is (ontology) and how we know about it (epistemology).
-This seemingly simple assumption (natural to most scientists) immediately raises the problem of essences and essentialism.
+What this means is that Deleuze believes (or assumes) that there is a material world outside his own perception of the world.
+Some realist approaches include in their ontology an assumption that the world is made of "fully formed objects whose identity is guaranteed by their possession of an _essence_, a core set of properties that define what these objects are."
+(DeLanda, pg.
+5).
+Deleuze, like most social scientists nowadays, is not an essentialist.
+He also does not believe in the reality of any other transcendental entity.

 ## Aside: the problem of essentialism